-Edasalonexent is a SMART linker conjugate of salicylate, a non-steroidal anti-inflammatory drug, and the omega-3 fatty acid docosahexaenoic acid, or DHA, a naturally occurring unsaturated fatty acid with anti-inflammatory properties.
-We designed edasalonexent to inhibit NF-κB, or nuclear factor kappalight-chain-enhancer of activated B cells, a protein that is activated in DMD and drives inflammation, fibrosis and muscle degeneration, and suppresses muscle regeneration.
+Edasalonexent is a SMART linker conjugate of salicylic acid and the omega-3 fatty acid docosahexaenoic acid, or DHA, a naturally occurring unsaturated fatty acid with anti-inflammatory properties.
+We designed edasalonexent to inhibit NF-κB, a protein that is activated in DMD and that drives inflammation, fibrosis and muscle degeneration, and suppresses muscle regeneration.
 We have reported positive results from Part A of the MoveDMD trial, and results indicated that all three doses of edasalonexent studied were generally well tolerated with no safety signals observed.
 For the 67 mg/kg/day and 100 mg/kg/day dosing levels, pharmacokinetic results demonstrated edasalonexent plasma exposure levels consistent with those previously observed in adults at which inhibition of NF-κB was observed.
 We reported top-line results for positive NF-κB biomarker data that demonstrated NF-κB target engagement via statistically significant reduction in NF-κB controlled gene expression for the 67 mg/kg/day and 100 mg/kg/day dosing levels.
 These are the doses we have advanced to Part B of the trial.

-We initiated Part B of the MoveDMD trial in April 2016 and initiated an open label extension of Part B in July 2016, which is expected to provide additional safety and efficacy data on edasalonexent when administered for up to 48 weeks.
-We expect to report top-line Part B data in late 2016, contingent on patient enrollment and trial conduct.
-If the results from our MoveDMD clinical trial are positive and discussions with regulatory authorities regarding a pivotal trial are supportive, in 2017, we intend to initiate a six-month Phase 3 placebo-controlled pivotal clinical trial of edasalonexent in ambulatory boys with DMD aged 4 to 7 and an additional clinical trial in non-ambulatory boys with DMD.
+In April 2016, we initiated Part B of the MoveDMD trial, a 12 week, randomized, double-blind placebo-controlled trial, and, in July 2016, we initiated an open label extension, Part C, which is expected to provide additional safety and efficacy data on edasalonexent when administered for up to 48 weeks.
+We completed enrollment for Part B in October 2016 and expect to report top-line Part B data in the first half of the first quarter of 2017, contingent on trial conduct.
+Our primary endpoint for Part B is an assessment of the effects of edasalonexent on muscle inflammation as measured by magnetic resonance imaging.
+If the results from our MoveDMD clinical trial are positive and discussions with regulatory authorities regarding a pivotal trial are supportive, we intend to initiate a six-month Phase 3 placebo-controlled pivotal clinical trial of edasalonexent in ambulatory boys with DMD aged 4 to 7 and an additional clinical trial in non-ambulatory boys with DMD in 2017.
 If the results from the Phase 3 clinical trial are positive, we intend to seek marketing approval for edasalonexent.
+We hold rights to edasalonexent throughout the world.